Cienfuegos Cuba Travel Guide

 May to October features higher humidity and at shorter intervals, intense rainfall.
 Rain often arrives as short, heavy afternoon rain.
 Average temperatures range from 75°F (24°C) to 91°F (33°C).

-Dry season (Nov-Apr) offers clearer waters for marine exploration and comfortable conditions for city walks.
+Dry season (Nov-Apr) offers clearer waters for marine exploration and comfortable conditions for walks in the city.
 Monitor hurricane forecasts for Aug-Oct.

-Most visitors need a Tourist Card to enter Cuba.
+Most visitors need a Entry Card for tourists to enter Cuba.
 This card here typically permits a stay of 30 days and allows an extension of an extra 30 days once in Cuba.

 Cuba's economic situation makes cash management important.